European Law LLM

 They will have explored differing approaches to the subject and developed a greater familiarity with research materials and methods.

-A UK 2:1 honours degree, or its international equivalent, in law.
+A UK 2:1 honours degree, or its international equivalent, in law or European Studies.

 We may also consider a UK 2:1 honours degree, or its international equivalent, in a social science subject.

 Entry to this programme is competitive.
 Meeting minimum requirements for consideration does not guarantee an offer of study.

 Relevant work experience is not required but may increase your chances of acceptance.